hindu-comm/weblogs/manasataramgini/2015/06/2015-06-15_sulapurue1b9a3a-catvarakam-3-a-method-for-the-analysis-of-history.md

-we should at least bring down the skambha even as the yuga-cakra turns, for when the time come there is the teaching regarding the great axe-wielding Rāma’s battle with the Vītahavya-s, Tuṇḍikera-s, and Tālajaṅgha-s \[Not given, as it cannot be stated in public\].
+we should at least bring down the skambha even as the yuga-cakra turns, for when the time come there is the teaching regarding the great axe-wielding Rāma’s battle with the Vītahavya-s, Tuṇḍikera-s, and Tālajaṅgha-s \[Not given, as itcannot be stated in public\].
 But then ladies we have wandered from our purpose of meeting – time is running short and let us get back to our mucor.”

 What they discovered that day was to be a big story in their lives, one which they were only able to fully unravel and utilize only when